siggi-learn/learnblocks/README.md

 learnblocks.

 ## Add a new component

+---

+## FIXME: Template is not up-to-date.
+Do not use.

 Run `yarn gen:pkg` and enter a name (lowercase) and a description for the component you'd like to implement.
 Run `yarn start` to start if it was not